 This year for Father’s Day, I want to let you know how thankful I am for you.
 And now as an adult, I appreciate our friendship.
 I enjoy hearing about your week or the current book that you are reading.

-I hope this tips, examples, and ideas help you to thank your dad!
+I hope these tips, examples, and ideas help you to thank your dad!